jazir555/Adversarial-Bug-Fixing/README.md

-al LLM generating code based on a given prompt (e.g., "Build me a recipe maker and generate a recipe for a sandwich.").
+# AI LLM generating code based on a given prompt (e.g., "Build me a recipe maker and generate a recipe for a sandwich.").

 Adversarial Bug Checking – The generated code is then automatically routed to multiple LLMs (e.g., Claude and Gemini) for bug detection.